husnaingilani0/lynx/README.md

 We are improving day by day, we are'nt the best yet, but that's what mission 2028 is for 😜.
 We're building a community along the way and we're here for the long run.
 So buckle up and get ready.
 Learn More: https://analyticscamp.org

+# Privacy Policy
+We as lynx the service provider, do not sell any of your data. none of it.
+Furthermore only your name and email address can be seen by us.
+The rest of all your data from files to documents to photos is encrypted and we as the service provider cannot access any of it.